Mitigating photon loss in linear optical quantum circuits: Method

 We now present methods by which extrapolation may be used to generate loss-mitigated outputs.
 From the definition of the recycled probability,

 the magnitude of the ideal probability signal within the recycled probabilities is proportional to ${m-n+k \choose k}^{-1}$.
 As $k$ increases, the ideal signal magnitudes decrease as the recycled distributions converge towards uniform.
 The rate of decay of the ideal signal with $k$ can be computed and then used to extrapolate mitigated outputs.
 We present two variations of extrapolation in which different types of dependence of the ideal probability signal on number of lost photons $k$ are considered.
 A linear dependence is used for a linear extrapolation method, and an exponential dependence for an exponential extrapolation method.
+These two functions were considered primarily for heuristic reasons as seeming to reflect the decay behaviour observed in the recycled distributions.
 Both the linear and exponential extrapolation methods involve two iterations of optimisation.
-The first iteration is to compute an average decay parameter using the set of average absolute deviations of the recycled distributions.
+The first iteration computes an average decay parameter using the set of average absolute deviations of the recycled distributions.
 Where, for the set of recycled probabilities $\{p^k_R(s^n_l)\}_{l}$ constructed from $k$ photon statistics, the average absolute deviation is defined as

 The second iteration then uses the decay parameter to compute the mitigated values.

 Linear extrapolation applies a linear model function to compute mitigated outputs.
 Here the least squares method is used to identify optimal parameters to fit a linear model function to data.
 Parameter optimisation is performed by minimising the sum of the squared residuals, where a residual is the difference between a data point and the model.
 A data set of $N$ points is denoted $\{x_i,y_i\}_{i=1}^N$, where $\{x_i\}_{i=1}^N$ are the independent variables and $\{y_i\}_{i=1}^N$ are the dependent variables.
 The model function $f(x,\boldsymbol{\alpha})$ is optimised by varying the $\boldsymbol{\alpha}$ parameters to approximate the relation between independent and dependent variables found in the data set.
 The residual for each data point is defined $r_i := y_i - f(x_i,\boldsymbol{\alpha})$.
 The sum of the squared residuals is minimised to generate the optimal parameters